amiralimollaei/pixi-bot/README.md

 ## Getting Started

-there are 3 extra optional dependecy groups that you may need to install based on your own needs:
+there are 4 extra optional dependecy groups that you may need to install based on your own needs:

 - media: installs PyAV and enables media caching and processing features
+- pandoc: enables converting documents from many types to readable text to be processed by the LLM, make sure you have [Pandoc](https://pandoc.org/installing.html) installed.
 - discord: installs discord.py and enables discord bot functionality
 - telegram: installs python-telegram-bot and enables telegram bot functionality